The Sugar Reduction Summit; Industry, Regulation and Public Health

 - Artificial versus natural sweeteners – what’s the difference?

-- Sweetness economics – what impact will changing prices of sugar and sweeteners have on manufacturing
+- Sweetness economics – what impact will the change in CAP sugar quotas have on manufacturing?

 - Could sweeteners be extended to more categories?